phy5prt/MyPersonalWebsite/README.md

 ---------About Me and my repos-------

 Hi my name is Phil Tate.
-I've taken a career break to learn the skills I need to be a software developer.
-These repos are of projects I've made.
+I am a software developer.
+These are repos of personal projects I've made.

+My CV is available at: https://github.com/phy5prt/CV

 I have two portfolio websites: This is my creative portfolio website: https://lit-escarpment-48431.herokuapp.com/